 The perfect ending to any gathering is a safe trip home for all of your guests.
 Your responsibilities as host do not end when your guests walk out the door.
 If an intoxicated guest injures someone on the way home, you could be held legally responsible.
-Mothers Against Drunk Driving offers a number of tips in its Safe Party Guide, including:
+Some tips for a safer party:

 - Never serve alcohol to someone under the legal drinking age, and never ask children to serve alcohol at parties.

 - Don’t let guests mix their own drinks.
 Choosing a reliable “bartender” will help you keep track of the size and number of drinks that guests consume.

 - If a guest appears to be drinking a bit much, offer to freshen his or her drink with a virgin version.

 - Do not push drinks!
 Drinking at a party is not mandatory for having a good time.

 - Have fun – but not too much fun.
 To be a good host, you should stay within your limits in order to make sure your guests stay within theirs.